Imagine carrying around a 10-pound bowling ball in your hand all day. This is what your neck does for you day-in and day-out.

 One of the most common complaints are sensations of “tightness” throughout the neck and upper shoulder girdle.
 The various tensions and stresses of our daily lives can contribute to a reaction of the nervous system and muscles to “stiffen” as a protective mechanism.

 And one of the reasons that this self-protective tension persists is from the often limited ways we use our necks.
 Most people don’t take their neck through its full range of motion in day-to-day activities, and as we all know, the “use it or lose it principle” is quite real.
 We have a tendency to hold our heads in fairly static positions, and that can cause tightness over time.

 |Supine (lying on back)||• Rotations

-• Sidebent Rotations
+• Sidebending with Rotations

-|Sitting||• Chin to chest, rotate
+|Sitting||• Chin to Chest with Rotation

-• Chin to chest, sidebending
+• Chin to Chest with Sidebending

-• Rotated with sidebending
+• Rotated with Sidebending

-• Sidebent with rotation
+• Sidebent with Rotation

 |Quadruped (all fours)||• Retraction